 Paying for your car

-A Secured Personal Loan is available for new cars as well as used cars that are less than five years old.
-This is an important consideration when looking at used cars because using your car as security can significantly reduce the amount of interest you pay on your loan.
+A Secured Personal Loan is available for new cars as well as used cars that are up to seven years old.
+This is an important consideration when looking at used cars because using your car as security can typically reduce the amount of interest you pay on your loan.

 A novated lease is a way you can finance a new or used car and make your repayments from your pre-tax salary with approval from your employer.
 It can also bundle your vehicle’s expenses into one simple payment.
 Novated leasing is a form of ‘salary sacrificing’, which effectively reduces your taxable income.